 Philip Ndekei, Manager – Food & Cash Assistance–Operations

 Internally we had our set of challenges, we had policies and procedures which were not fast enough to respond to the drought situation.

 Another challenge during that period was resources.
 It was very worrying to see the number of people that required assistance constantly grow, yet the resources were not enough to meet this demand.
 I would like to say that the World Vision Somalia leadership team and World Vision East Africa region disaster management team were very supportive and finally their efforts helped us secure more funds to respond effectively and timely.
-Not even at one single time did we turn down an opportunity to respond because of resources.
+Not even once did we turn down an opportunity to respond because of resources.

-Some of the opportunities I can recommend to World Vision Somalia Staff is tapping into many online courses offered by World Vision according to your respective field of interest.
-Create time to attend to these courses they will leave you better and increase your value.
+Some of the opportunities I can recommend staff to tap into are the many online courses offered by World Vision.
+Create time to attend these courses as they will leave you better and increase your value.

 Another advice is to get some quality time to bond with people in the same field/profession and get to exchange ideas.

-The award event was held in Manilla, I remember sharing the table with South Sudan and Zimbabwe office who were scoping awards after another and displaying them on the table.
-When it reached time to announce ‘Food Assistance Manager of the Year 2018’ there was too much tension we were invited to the floor to dance a bit to at least neutralize the tension.
+The award event was held in Manilla, I remember sharing the table with South Sudan and Zimbabwe office who were scooping awards after another and displaying them on the table.
+When it reached time to announce ‘Food Assistance Manager of the Year 2018’, there was too much tension, we were invited to the floor to dance a bit to least neutralize the tension.

 I thought maybe in the next five years I would be retiring, but I feel like I have just started!
-I’m looking forward to being a Disaster Management Advisor, this is because of the vast experience I have gained throughout my years of service.
+I’m looking forward to being a Disaster Management Advisor, this is because of the vast experience that I have gained throughout my years of service.